 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.

-- If your child is able to get pregnant, have your child start using this drug during her normal menstrual period.
+- If you are able to get pregnant, start using this drug during your normal menstrual period.

 - Clean affected part before use.
 Make sure to dry well.